 If the result is positive, it indicates the project will be profitable.
 A negative NPV indicates the project is likely to be loss-making, i.e. the present value of cash outflows is more than the cash inflows.

 Calculating NPV in Excel

-Let us assume a company is planning to buy a plant for $2 million.
-The plant is expected to generate revenues of $400,000 every year for the next 8 years.
-The discount rate, or the cost of financing, for this project is 7%.
-What will the NPV be for this project?
+Let us assume a company is planning to buy a plant for 200.
+The plant is expected to generate revenues of 40 every year for the next 8 years.
+The discount rate or the cost of financing for this project is 7%.
+What is the NPV be for this project?